mcavallo-git/Coding/hardware/somewhat-ok-itx-pc-build-guide.md

 <br /><hr /><br />

 # Somewhat OK Mini ITX PC Build Guide

-<br /><hr /><br />

-*Note: The word "float" in this guide references an individual holding (with their hands) something heavy or costly just-barely over something else, in an attempt to gauge distances, line things up, etc.*
+  - *Note: The word "float" in this guide refers to the action of holding something heavy **just** above something else, in an attempt to gauge distances, line things up, etc.*

 <br /><hr /><br />